matt-h/aur-pkgbuilds/README.md

 > View the git log of a package subtree.

 ## Copyright
-All PKGBUILD files in this repository are licensed under the Unlicense
+All PKGBUILD files in this repository are licensed under the Unlicense.

-The helper scripts (aurpublish, *.sh, *.hook) used are licensed under the GPLv2 or (at your option) any later version by [eli-schwartz](https://github.com/eli-schwartz/pkgbuilds)